bigewiki/honors-api/README.md

 #### /stories

 Will create a new story, requires, at the very least, a string value for the name parameter.
+Currently accepts parameters in form-data.
+Token with key 'token' required in header.

+- Header > token: string (required)
 - name: string (required)
 - description: string (optional)
 - priority: string (optional)